-With thorough researches and observations, PEX stands to be the best choice for hot water systems within your domestic environment; its ability to preserve energy and resist detrimental effects from hot water and its added benefits of being cheap and easy to install makes it a strong candidate when considering pipes to use for your hot water supply.
+With thorough research and observations, PEX stands to be the best choice for hot water systems within your domestic environment.
+Its ability to preserve energy and resist detrimental effects from hot water, as well as its added benefits of being cheap and easy to install, makes it a strong candidate when considering pipes to use for your hot water supply.
 There is also the popular conception that PEX tubings are safer with regard to health.

-The ASTM standard recommends PVC to be utilized in applications not exceeding 140 degree Fahrenheit (60 degree Celsius).
-However, with continual exposure to excessive liquefied heat, the PVC material will gradually soften and its joints will weaken when it is subjected to temperatures over the prescribed standard.
+The ASTM standard recommends PVC to be utilized in applications not exceeding 140 degrees Fahrenheit (60 degrees Celsius).
+However, with continued exposure to excessive liquefied heat, the PVC material will gradually soften and its joints will weaken when it is subjected to temperatures over the prescribed standard.

 According to standard measures, in residential or commercial settings, the hot water system strictly depends on the quantity/volume of hot water required.
-Pipes to be used for hot water supply should be able to satisfy three specific points or factors, which are;
+Pipes to be used for hot water supply should be able to satisfy three specific points or factors, which are:

 - No electrolytic corrosion